World-Class AuD Education

 Review

 Review of applications begins in February.
 Decisions about admission are made after all applications are reviewed.
 Notification regarding the status of your application in the Admissions Process will be sent after all applications are reviewed by late-February.
-A full description is provided on the right under Admissions Process.
+See right column for a full description of the process.

 Apply Now